 Each residence hall is equipped with one or more AEDs to help if someone is experiencing sudden cardiac arrest.
+These stations are also equipped with Naloxone kits for rapid reversal of an opioid overdose.

 Campus Police

 TCNJ Campus Police is a highly trained team of professionals dedicated to the safety of the TCNJ community.
 In addition to law enforcement, Campus Police also provides additional services to our students, faculty, staff, alumni, and guests.